 Progress Software Corporation ("Progress," the "Company," "we," "us," or "our") offers the leading platform for developing and deploying strategic business applications.
 We enable customers and partners to deliver modern, high-impact digital experiences with a fraction of the effort, time and cost.
-Progress offers powerful tools for easily building adaptive user experiences across any type of device or touchpoint, award-winning machine learning that enables cognitive capabilities to be a part of any application, the flexibility of a serverless cloud to deploy modern apps, business rules, web content management, plus leading data connectivity technology.
-Over 1,700 ISVs, 100,000 enterprise customers, and 2 million developers rely on Progress to power their applications.
+Progress offers powerful tools for easily building adaptive user experiences across any type of device or touchpoint, the flexibility of a cloud-native app dev platform to deliver modern apps, leading data connectivity technology, web content management, business rules, secure file transfer, network monitoring, plus award-winning machine learning that enables cognitive capabilities to be a part of any application.
+Over 1,700 independent software vendors, 100,000 enterprise customers, and two million developers rely on Progress to power their applications.
 We operate as three distinct segments: OpenEdge, Data Connectivity and Integration, and Application Development and Deployment.